aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-fields/inserting-fields/_index.md

 A language identifier is a standard international numeric abbreviation for the language in a country or geographical region.
 With Aspose.Words, you can specify Locale at field level.
 The [locale_id](https://reference.aspose.com/words/python-net/aspose.words.fields/field/locale_id/) property gets or sets the locale ID of the field.

-The folowing code example shows how to make use of this option:
+The following code example shows how to make use of this option:

 {{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_fields-SpecifylocaleAtFieldlevel.py" >}}